- About Us

 - Attendance at The Catholic High School of Baltimore for the equivalent of one semester prior to being considered.

-- Completion of freshmen English prior to induction as members.
+- Completion of freshman and sophomore English prior to induction as members.

 - Completion of at least one English course at the Honors and/or AP level.